-Research Advisor Selection:
+Research Adviser Selection

-During the first year, the student, in consultation with the program director and track directors in areas related to the student's interests, will select three laboratories for research rotations.
-Based on these rotations, the student will identify the track he or she is interested in and submit the names of three potential advisors with a priority ranking to the IBS education committee.
-The IBS education committee, in consultation with the potential advisors, will match students with advisors.
-Students who are already committed to a particular laboratory (funded by the research advisor's grants) are still required to take three laboratory rotations.
-The student's research project should advance knowledge in a specific discipline and yield first-author scientific publications for the student.
+During the first year the student will select up to three laboratories for research rotations.
+Based on these rotations, the student will identify their laboratories of interest and submit the names of three potential advisers with a priority ranking to the Academic Standards Committee.
+The Committee, in consultation with the potential adviser(s) will approve the adviser-student matches.
+Students who are already committed to a particular laboratory (funded by the research adviser's grants) are required to perform a minimum of two laboratory rotations.
+The student's research project should advance knowledge in a specific discipline and yield first-author, peer-reviewed, scientific publications for the student.

-Integrated Biomedical Sciences: Track/Research Opportunities
+Integrated Biomedical Sciences (PhD): Research Opportunities

-The research tracks for the Integrated Biomedical Sciences PhD Program are translational cancer research; cardiovascular and respiratory biology; immunity, inflammation and infection; functions and disorders of the musculoskeletal system; and functions and disorders of the nervous system.
-The tracks include qualified faculty from Rush University Medical Center who have an interest in research in these tracks.
+The research areas of interest for the Integrated Biomedical Sciences PhD Program are translational cancer research; cardiovascular and respiratory biology; immunity, inflammation and infection; functions and disorders of the musculo-skeletal system; and functions and disorders of the nervous system.
+These include qualified faculty from Rush University Medical Center who have an interest in research in these areas.
 They come from academic departments as well as clinical departments, which enables students to select a variety of individuals with basic and clinical expertise to serve on their advisory committees and guide them through their projects.